Ron-Ldn/nodalize/docs/market_betas.md

 ```

 To look back to previous week days, we have 3 options:
-1. Use the "lookback" parameter of LagDependency, for example with the value 2.
-When the lagged date falls on a Sunday, the LagDependency will look for the latest available data within the previous 2 days.
-However, this approach would also make the LagDependency load previous data if the prices were simply missing on a week day for whatever reason.
+1. Use the "lookback" parameter of *LagDependency*, for example with the value 2.
+When the lagged date falls on a Sunday, the *LagDependency* will look for the latest available data within the previous 2 days.
+However, this approach would also make the *LagDependency* load previous data if the prices were simply missing on a week day for whatever reason.
 2. Use our own dependency class, implementing a calendar.
-3. Use the WeekDayLagDependency class: when a date was moved to a Saturday or Sunday, the class will shift the date to the previous Friday.
+3. Use the *WeekDayLagDependency* class: when a date was moved to a Saturday or Sunday, the class will shift the date to the previous Friday.

-To illustrate how to implement a custom LagDependency class, we will show the actual implementation of WeekDayLagDependency.
+To illustrate how to implement a custom *LagDependency* class, we will show the actual implementation of WeekDayLagDependency.

 ```python
 class WeekDayLagDependency(LagDependency):